dgraph-io/dgraph/CONTRIBUTING.md

 -   Follow up on open PRs
     -   Have an estimated timeframe to completion and let the core contributors know if a PR will take longer than expected

-We do not expect all part-time contributors to be experts on all the latest Polkadot documentation, but all contributors should at least be familiarized with the Polkadot Specification fundamentals.
+We do not expect all part-time contributors to be experts on all the latest Polkadot documentation, but all contributors should at least be familiarized with the fundamentals of the [Polkadot Runtime Specification](https://research.web3.foundation/en/latest/_static/pdfview/viewer.html?file=../pdf/polkadot_re_spec.pdf).

 ### Core Contributors

 Core contributors are currently comprised of members of the ChainSafe Systems team.
 Core devs have all of the responsibilities of part-time contributors plus the majority of the following:

+-   Participate in our software development process (standups, sprint planning, retrospectives, etc)
 -   Stay up to date on the latest Polkadot research and updates
 - 	Commit high quality code on core functionality
 -   Monitor github issues and PR’s to make sure owner, labels, descriptions are correct